 Contact: email@example.com | 01727 868585

 Support our Virgin Money London Marathon 2020 runner

 Mandy Macqueen | My story

-I am a 51 year old wife and mother taking on the challenge of the Virgin Money Giving London 2020 Marathon to support The Counselling Foundation, a local counselling charity, where I am a trustee.
+I am a 52 year old wife and mother who ran a Virtual Marathon near my house on Mothers Day this year and is taking on the challenge of doing a second, as part of the Virtual Virgin Money London 2020 Marathon 40th Anniversary, on 4th October this year to support The Counselling Foundation, a local counselling charity, where I am a trustee.

 Promoting positive mental health is a cause close to my heart, and it is an honour to help to raise the profile and awareness of our charity and counselling services.

 St Albans Charity Cycle Ride 2019

 The SACCR celebrated its 25th anniversary and the Foundation were proud to be one of the chosen beneficiaries of the 2019 Charity Cycle Ride.
 It was a great event helping to raise funds and our profile to help more people on low incomes access subsidised counselling.
 Read more here: